1066509/logistic_growth/README.md

 <br>
 **K = 60,000,000,000**

+The experimental data used comes from the 'experiment1.csv' file, downloaded from the **Logistic growth data** project on Open Science Framework's website (contributor Jose Gabriel Nino Barreat).

 ### Comparing the exponential and logistic models for population size at t = 4980
 Using the parameter estimates of the N0 and r values, I found the population size at t=4980 under **exponential growth**: